-The total congestion offset paid to loads in the ten seven months of 2023/2024 planning period was 83.4 percent of congestion costs.
+The total congestion offset paid to loads in the 2023/2024 planning period was 83.1 percent of congestion costs.
 The results vary significantly by zone.
 Loads in some zones, like BGE, receive substantially more in offsets than their total congestion payments.
 Loads in other zones, like COMED, receive substantially less in offsets than their total congestion payments.
 The offsets are a function of the assignment of ARRs and the valuation of ARRs in the FTR auctions.